dr-useless/gobkv/readme.md

 2. Create new Store
 3. For each current part, re-map all keys to their new part
 4. Write each part after all keys are re-mapped

+# Key expiry
+The expires time is evaluated periodically in a separate goroutine.
+The period between scans can be configured using `ExpiryScanPeriod`, giving a number of seconds.

+The scan is done in a (mostly) non-blocking way.
+The partition's mutex is held only for deleting expired keys.
+Currently, this is done on a per-key basis for simplicity & low memory usage.

+The expiry time is given as `uint32` Unix time (seconds).
+Expiry times will never be in the past, so we can save a lot of space without compromising range.